Traeger hopper with wood pellets in it - familyguidecentral.com

 Generally speaking, if you leave your wood pellets in your Traeger grill and store your Traeger grill away, the wood pellets will probably only last no more than one month.

-If you live in a high humidity area, then they might only last less than 2 weeks inside your hopper.
+If you live in a high humidity area, then they might only last less than 2 weeks (1 month at the most) inside your hopper.

 Now, if you properly store them away, sealed inside their own packaging, in a cool, dry place, they can last as much as one year or more.